 *TERMS AND CONDITIONS 2019

-Stall Bookings 2019 – New stall holders – Bookings open 1st March 2019, check back here then for form
+Stall Bookings 2019 – All stall holders – Bookings are now open!
+Click here for an aplication form.

 CONTACT US email

 In 1989 the Waimate Inaugural Trade and Strawberry Fare was formed.
 37 stalls sites were confirmed with the fare being held on Seddon Square, a lovely park like setting in the middle of town.
 Over the 21 years the Fare has expanded, with the stall sites now reaching 250+ and a waiting list..on "Waimate Strawberry Fare Day", a Community effort from Service Clubs, Community Organisations, individuals and the Waimate Strawberry Growers make this event a annual success.

 We can get up to 14,000 visitors come through Waimate over the 8 hour period of the Waimate Strawberry Fare.

 With a small group of Volunteers the Committee is dedicated to make this event a day to remember!

 Sorry folks, NO DOGS.
 The District Council has designated the Waimate Strawberry Fare is a DOG FREE ZONE.
 Their Animal Control Officers will be about and they don't take prisoners!